 Last year they had a donation of 1,200 rolls of film, all shot in the 1950s by the same photographer.
 And, to make them even more interesting, the photographer went to great trouble to note the contents of each film and date them, before packaging them up in cigar boxes, protected with multiple layers of newspaper, aluminium foil and athletic tape.

 As you might imagine, developing the photos is going to cost money, so the Project has launched an appeal for funds.
 You can find the appeal, and more details of the find, on Indiegogo.
 I'm sure they'd appreciate your support.

 And, should you come across any old rolls of undeveloped film, don't through them out!
 The Rescued Film Project may well accept them; although they are based in the USA, they accept film from anywhere in the World.

-Well, I went to an awesome gig by Jordan Gray (aka Tall Dark Friend) yesterday - a superb live performer, full of energy, and with a great crowd treated to three encores.
+Well, I unexpectedly found myself at an awesome gig by Jordan Gray (aka Tall Dark Friend) yesterday — a superb live performer, full of energy, and with a great crowd treated to three encores.
 I didn't have a camera on me so no photos from yesterday, however here she is, before she achieved national fame on The Voice, jumping off the stage after her equally outstanding performance at the 2015 Fling Festival.
 Click on the photo for more pictures from the day.

 While shooting at the Chinese New Year celebrations in London at the weekend, I came across Zac Goldsmith being interviewed in the street.
 Since he wasn't wearing a monkey mask or a dragon hat, I guess he was pursuing his campaign to be London Mayor.
 And naturally I couldn't walk past without taking a photo.
 It doesn't belong in the Chinese New Year album, but if you'd like to see it then hit the 'read more' link.